calcanthum/alembiq/README.md

 # Alembiq - A Computational Chemistry Workbench

 Welcome to the Alembiq repository!
-This repository serves as a work in progress collection of tools and programs for computational chemistry.
+This repository serves as a work in progress collection of tools and programs for computational chemistry based on the RDKit framework and psycopg2, connecting to a PostgreSQL database (server not included).

 ## Version